Meir Katzenellenbogen: Biography

 Joseph ben Mordechai Gershon says (She'erit Yosef, pp. 3b) that Meïr, in one of his responsa, told him not to rely at that time on his opinion, because he could not verify his decision by the Talmud, all the copies of which had been burned.
 This burning is mentioned by David Gans (Ẓemaḥ Dawid, p.
 56, Warsaw, 1890) and by Heilprin (Seder haDorot, i.245, ed.
 Maskileison) as having occurred in 1553 or 1554 under Pope Julius III, at the instigation of certain baptized Jews.
 Meïr states also (Responsa, No. 78) that in Candia the hafṭarah for Yom Kippur Minḥah was, with the exception of the first three verses, read in Greek (comp.
 Zunz, G.V. p.
 413, note).
 In Responsum No. 86 he speaks of the plague that raged at Venice, but without indicating the year.
 Many of his responsa are to be found in the collection of Isserles.
 Meïr added to the edition of his responsa his father-in-law's Seder Giṭṭin wa-Ḥaliẓah, and a detailed index.
 He edited also Maimonides' Yad, with some commentaries, to which he added notes of his own (Venice, 1550; see Isserles).

 Cecil Roth, History of the Jews in Venice, page 256.
-In 1549 Katezenellenbogen became embroiled in a dispute over the publication of a printed edition of Maimonides' Mishneh Torah.
+In 1549 Katezenellenbogen became embroiled in the Bragadin-Giustiniani dispute over the publication of a printed edition of Maimonides' Mishneh Torah.
 Since Jews could not own printing presses at that time, presses were owned by Venetian noblemen and operated by Jews under the patronage of the non-Jewish owner.
 Rabbi Katzenellenbogen edited a printed edition of the Mishneh Torah to be published by the Bragadini press.
 That work was soon pirated by the rival Giustiniani press.
 Rabbi Katzenellenbogen appealed to his relative Moses Isserles, who replied that the Giustiniani edition violated the prohibition on Hasogas gevul, interfering with another person's livelihood.
 The Giustiniani parties denounced the rival publishers to the non-Jewish censors, leading to a massive burning of volumes of the Talmud and other Jewish works in the Venetian Republic.

 Katzenellenbogen was the author of ninety responsa published under the title, She'eilot U'teshuvot.
 Katzenellenbogen's epitaph reads:

-Three centuries after his death, the 10th day of the Jewish month of Shevat became widely recognized as a significant date by Hasidic Judaism.
-It is the anniversary of the passing of Rabbi Shalom Sharabi (1777), known as "the Rashash" and considered the father of all contemporary Sephardic kabbalists, the sixth Lubavitcher Rebbe, Yosef Yitzchak Schneersohn (1950) and the date upon which the seventh Rebbe, Menachem Mendel Schneerson, formally accepted the leadership of Chabad (1951).

 His wife Hannah's epitaph reads: